 Don’t worry; traveling doesn’t require a big box of first aid supplies.
 A small multi-pocket first aid kit will do.
 Tailor the content of your first aid kit to your needs.
 For instance, if you have allergies, ensure your first aid kit has an epinephrine injection.

 Gadgets have become everyone’s carry-on essentials.
 After all, these items provide great company and entertainment during a long flight.
 But don’t make the mistake of shoving your gadgets in your luggage carelessly.
 In this section, I’ll share some tips on storing your gadgets in your checked luggage, as well as what to bring.

 18. Cellphone Bag

-Surely, your cellphone will be near you throughout your flight, like mine is.
-However, I do find it a bit inconvenient to have it in hand at all times, stuffed into a pocket that requires inconvenient rummaging, or place it somewhere I can easily misplace it.
+Surely, your cell phone will be near you throughout your flight, like mine is.
+However, I find it inconvenient to have it in hand at all times, stuffed into a pocket that requires inconvenient rummaging, or place it somewhere I can easily misplace it.
 To help with my dilemma, I got myself a crossbody phone bag.

 19. Noise-Canceling Bluetooth Headphones

-The airplane buzz is one of the things I dislike the most when it comes to traveling.
+The airplane buzz is one of the things I dislike the most about traveling.
 Thus, noise-canceling Bluetooth headphones are one of my carry-on essentials.
-It allows me to enjoy my own little world in a plane full of people and helps me have a peaceful nap.
-Invest in wireless headphones, so you don’t have to worry about a tangled headphone jack.
+It allows me to enjoy my little world in a plane full of people and helps me have a peaceful nap.
+Invest in wireless headphones so you don’t have to worry about a tangled headphone jack.

 Along with noise-canceling headphones, get yourself a sturdy headphone case.
 As good as they may be, good noise-canceling headphones can be a pain to pack because of their shape.
 With a headphone case, you can keep your Bluetooth headphones safe and sound in your checked luggage.